GuitarHero-28/automation-two-way-sync-harshil-kanadiya/README.md

 ### Status Mapping

-The following mapping translates statuses between Airtable and ClickUp, based on the three statuses available in the ClickUp List (`To Do`, `In Progress`, `Complete`).

 | Lead Tracker (Airtable Status) | Work Tracker (ClickUp Status) | Direction of Sync | Notes |
 | :--- | :--- | :--- | :--- |
 | **NEW** | To Do | Lead → Task | Initial task state. |